 Pick a Local Guide

-There are lots of Japan tours available on the internet, which are very good by the way, but that will also and some substantial cost to your travel budget.
+There are lots of Japan tours (like the ones on Klook.com) available on the internet, which are very good by the way, but that will also add some substantial cost to your travel budget.
 If you don’t have all that money to spend, then you can try some volunteer guides.
-Yes there are some available and you can find a list at the Japan National Tourism Organization website.
+Yes, there are some available, and you can find a list on the Japan National Tourism Organization website.

 Get a Travel Insurance

 This step is not mandatory, but it is highly recommended.
-Travel insurances protect you against the eventual problems during your trip.
-If you were just visiting another country nearby, I wouldn’t recommend a travel insurance, but visiting a country in another continent plus the language barrier, it is best for you to pick a travel insurance and have a relaxing trip.
+Travel insurance protects you against eventual problems during your trip.
+If you were just visiting another country nearby, I wouldn’t recommend travel insurance, but visiting a country on another continent plus the language barrier, you should pick travel insurance and have a relaxing trip.

-Travel insurances help you with trip cancellation, protect your bags and gear, but it also helps with all the emergency medical expenses and transportation.
+Travel insurance helps you with trip cancellation, and protects your bags and gear, but it also helps with all the emergency medical expenses and transportation.
 Imagine being sick in Japan and not knowing how to explain your symptoms and having to pay bills that you don’t understand.
-Or, even worst, imagine you get really sick before your travel and you have to cancel it.
+Or, even worse, imagine you get really sick before your travel, and you have to cancel it.
 The last thing you want is to lose thousands of dollars.
-Well, in that cases, a good travel insurance gets you covered.
+Well, in that case, good travel insurance gets you covered.

 Get Tickets in Advance For Popular Activities

 This is an optional step, but it is definitely a time saver if you want to make the most out of your trip to Japan.
 Depending on the time of your visit and the tourist attractions you’re planning to see, there might be endless queues that will make you lose a lot of your precious time.

 Get all the cool spots and tips for a fun trip to Japan.
 It's free!

 Get My Japan Guide